GoogleChrome/web.dev/src/site/content/en/accessible/control-focus-with-tabindex/index.md

 Because it has a `tabindex` greater than 1, it jumps to the front of the tab order.

 (This behavior is likely to cause confusion if the menu is positioned on the page before the search input.
-  This is an example of why `tabindex>0` is considered an anti-pattern.)
+This is an example of why having a `tabindex` value greater than zero is considered an anti-pattern.)

 {% endAssessmentHint %}